 I met incredible, amazing, generous, horrible, disgusting, and dishonest people during my journey – and India left a deep, lasting impression on me.

 In truth, India remains one of my favourite countries.
-And yet, the country as it stands is in a freaking shambles – it’s one of the worst places to travel.
+And yet, the country as it stands is in a freaking shambles – it’s one of the worst places to travel and Delhi is by far one of the worst cities in the world.
 With corrupt politicians pilfering the poor and everybody out to fuck everybody else over, I found it difficult to connect with people.

 India, in fact, turned me into a bit of an asshole.
 I found myself increasingly turning to aggression to shake the touts who, (wrongly) assumed I had money.
 There are only so many times one can be grabbed on the street, or shaken rudely awake, as some motherfucker gazes upon thee with the three immortal India questions…